armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-9.md

 ---

-Add grpc keep alive message, configurable by  property;
+Fixes `clouddriver.keepAliveHeartbeatSeconds` property:

-1. When it  is not set then by default keep alive message will be send every 60 seconds
+1. Not set: by default the keep alive message is sent every 60 seconds.
-2. When it is set to 0 keep alive message will be not send
+1. Set to 0: the keep alive message is not sent.
-3. Any value greater than 0 (lets call it n) the message will be send every n seconds
+1. Any `n` value greater than 0: the message is sent every `n` seconds.